 Warren Bennis emphasized that a leader should be authentic.
 He used a combination of experience, self-knowledge, and personal ethics.
 The leader should be true to his self-invention.
 His approach came to be known as the humanistic, democratic style of leadership.
 According to Bennis such leaders are better suited to deal with the complexity and change that characterize the environment today.
 According to Bennis, experiencing struggle and hardship molds leaders (Bennis W, & Nannis B., 2004).
 For example, a person who has was in the military during a long drawn out war experiences struggle that is required for molding a leader.
 Bennis emphasized that even though people can learn to lead, they must learn something about the strange new world.
 He described leadership as elusive.
 Bennis admitted that leadership was hard to define and not understanding the meaning of leadership could deeply affect others.

-A leader in a military directly and strongly affected the lives of his troops.
+A leader in a military directly and strongly affects the lives of his troops.
 Often the decision of a leader in military has very strong consequences on the lives of others.
 According to Bennis, a leader is strongly self-aware (Bennis W, & Nannis B., 2004).
 A leader not only knows his strengths but also knows his weaknesses.
 The leader has his eye on the horizon, he sees the big picture, he wonders about everything, is willing to take risks, and is innovative.
 Continuing with the military example, the leader is open to adopting new methods that may bring victory to his army.
 According to Warren Bennis, leaders are made and are not born (Bennis W, & Nannis B., 2004).

 Management and Leadership